viam-devrel/viamcodelabs/site/viamguides/src/workshop-people/workshop-people.md

 Duration: 2

-This codelab provides a suggested delivery plan and resources for instructors interested in delivering a hands-on workshop.
+This codelab is part of the [Viam for educators](https://education.viam.com/) program, and provides a suggested delivery plan and resources for instructors interested in delivering a hands-on workshop.
 Take these resources, and make it your own!

 ### Workshop Overview